 ClearDAO builds in multiple levels of risk control mechanisms to handle multiple risk scenarios to assist users and liquidity providers to effectively control risk.
 As option buyers, users need not worry about receiving their promised payoff.
 A robust deposit scheme ensures sufficient funds exist to close out the trade smoothly.
 For liquidity providers, ClearDAO will establish the world's first mutual risk reserve funding pool.
 Liquidity providers can contribute to the risk reserve and receive a certain level of risk protection.
 If the account suffers a closeout, and the deposits cannot cover the open risk exposure, the risk reserve will allocate funds to ensure the trade closes out smoothly.
 The risk reserve spreads the risk and returns across market participants.
-Every liquidity provider, through a membership arrangement, is a contributor and a beneficiary of the risk reserve.
+Every liquidity provider, through a membership arrangement, contributes to and benefits from the risk reserve.
 This avoids the moral hazard by resolving the conflict between the insured and insurer in a conventional insurance scheme.
-The members collectively manage and oversee the risk reserve, where each member is equally equitable.
-The returns of the risk reserve are enjoyed by all members.
+The members collectively manage and oversee the risk reserve, where each member is equally equitable, and are able to enjoy the benefit.
 This design seeks to maximize member benefits and offers the most economically effective protection against risk for the members.
 In the initial stages of the project, the project operator will deposit a certain amount into the risk reserve to safeguard against large risk exposures.